13 Creative Morning Meeting Ideas

 Did someone finish a large project or get kudos from a client?
 Is it someone’s birthday?
 Invite your team to recognize each other by taking a few minutes to point out specific milestones, both personal and professional.
 This recognition goes a long way for morale.

 5. Don’t shy away from identifying pain points

 While “upbeat and positive” is the goal, everyone hits a wall sometimes.
 It doesn’t matter if it’s related to the busy season in your industry, a difficult problem (or client!), or a personal hurdle.
-This gives your team members the opportunity to name a pain point when it happens.
-It’s important for people to let it out and feel heard, even if it is not necessarily work-related.
+This allows your team members to name a pain point when it happens.
+People need to let it out and feel heard, even if it is not necessarily work-related.

 6. Keep things fun with a game of Jenga

 After all, nothing says “teamwork” like building with blocks!
 It’s a game that requires patience, strategy, and a grasp of spatial relationships.
-The traditional version is great fun but you haven’t lived until you’ve played Jenga XXL, which can be played into an 8’ tower.
+The traditional version is great fun, but you haven’t lived until you’ve played Jenga XXL, which your team can build into an 8’ tower.

 7. Try a word association game to inspire quick-thinking